aurmeneta/Covid19/README.md

 let stats = await covid19.getStats();
 ```

 `getStats` returns an array containing the stats by country and the totals.
 The countries are named as listed in worldometers.
-Use be your own risk.
+Use by your own risk.

 ```javascript
 [